 The oversample records should be used, and reported, only to replace cases taken out of the MRSS because of valid data errors, false positives and so on; otherwise, these records should not be reported on in the final denominator.
 Step 4 If EM ≤MRSS, all eligible members are included in the sample.
-The MRSS must be reported as the EM or less than the EM if sample size reduction is applied.
+The MRSS must be reported as the EM.